-In theory, perhaps it seems fair that the person who says the right things, the person who fits, should win the job.
-But therein lies an implication that you are as valuable as your charisma.
+It seems fair that the person who says the right things, the person who fits, should win the job.
+Yet therein lies an implication that you are as valuable as your charisma.
 Not your skills, knowledge, or potential to grow, writes Alex Creece.

 The statistics are grim.

 There is constant pressure on neurodivergent people to simply accept the status quo, and little widescale effort to make these pathways more accessible.
-Interviewees bend over backwards to prove their worth (just figuratively, I hope!), but what are employers doing to prove themselves as disability confident?
+Interviewees bend over backwards to prove their worth (just figuratively, I hope!), but what are employers doing to prove themselves to be disability confident?

 During interviews, I have been asked intrusive questions, expected to seamlessly gloss over any signs of imperfection, and smiled and played along while knowing that I didn’t have a fighting chance.
-Because I’m not a “good fit”.
+Why?, because I’m not a ‘good fit’.

 In The Sims franchise, you can simply talk to yourself in a mirror to develop as much charisma as needed.
-But out here, it doesn’t work that way.
+Out here in the real life, it doesn’t work that way.
 Trust me, I’ve tried.

 Of course, not all interview practices are the same.
 Some organisations strive to ensure that reasonable adjustments are truly reasonable, and to work with a candidate’s strengths, rather than penalise them for missed cues or ambiguities.

-But many do not.
-And the fact is that we’re still using a social interaction as the ultimate measure of merit, even when it’s not particularly relevant to the role.
+Yet many do not.
+The fact is that we’re still using a social interaction as the ultimate measure of merit, even when it’s not particularly relevant to the role.

 While programs that support autistic candidates into employment can be great options, these are limited by the location and variety of their partner organisations.
 Most cater to STEM specialities like cybersecurity and finance, leaving few options for artsy weirdos who count on their fingers (that’s me!).

 At present, I’m employed in a couple of areas, with enough flexibility and support to care for myself too.
 This is a huge privilege.
-But these opportunities came to me through paid internships and work trials – not my ability to schmooze and self-aggrandise.
+These opportunities came to me through paid internships and work trials, not my ability to schmooze and self-aggrandise.

 Everyone could benefit from rethinking typical recruitment processes.
 The concept of neurodiversity encompasses all brains.
 We accept that there are many forms of intelligence, and that we each have unique strengths and weaknesses.
-And yet, we continue to rely on vague job descriptions, culturally biased ideals of “professionalism”, and unreliable interviewing strategies to determine who deserves employment.
+Yet we continue to rely on vague job descriptions, culturally biased ideals of ‘professionalism’, and unreliable interviewing strategies to determine who deserves employment.